Skip to content

 Cambridge English or IELTS — which should I take?

 Cambridge English certificates are lifetime-valid and accepted by most UK universities + employers.
 IELTS is valid 2 years and required by many visa programs.
 If you need a certificate forever, Cambridge.
 If you need it now, IELTS.
-Our test calibrates to both because they share the CEFR framework.
+Our test aligns to both because they share the CEFR framework.

 American or British English?